What Women Need To Know About Cervical Cancer

 This cancer almost uniquely can be prevented by screening and HPV vaccination so awareness is crucial for women at risk.

 If you are under 18, get vaccinated.
 The HPV vaccination is the best way to help protect yourself against developing cervical cancer.
 In more than 70% of cervical cancer cases, the cause is infection with one of two strains of HPV (human papilloma virus) which can be prevented by immunisation.

 Stage 2 – Cervical Screening

-Because the HPV vaccine does not protect against all cervical cancers, it is still vitally important for all women to have cervical screening – more commonly known as a smear test - later in life.
-Cervical screening in England is offered to women over the age of 25.
+Because the HPV vaccine does not protect against all cervical cancers, it is still vitally important for all women to have cervical screening – more commonly known as a smear test – later in life.
+Cervical screening in England is offered offered from the age of 25 and finishes at 64.